The Quayside in Newcastle upon Tyne in 1895

 Why I have chosen to write about The Quayside in Newcastle by Arthur Edmund Grimshaw

 Quite simply because I find this painting beautiful in its colours and details.
 It evocatively depicts a time and place in the history of Newcastle upon Tyne.
-It also contains railway tracks from a bygone era, implying presence of commercial activity, as is shown by the ship moored at the quayside.
+It also features railway tracks from a bygone era, indicating the presence of commercial activity, as evidenced by the ship moored at the quayside.

 Regular visitors to this website are familiar with my interest in tramways and railways.